-Module 1 - Properties and Structure of Matter

-Module 2 - Introduction to Quantitative Chemistry
+Module 1 - Properties and Structure of Matter Module 5 - Equilibrium and Acid Reactions Module 2 - Introduction to Quantitative Chemistry Module 6 - Acid/base Reactions

 Module 3 - Reactive Chemistry

-Module 3 - Organic Chemistry

 Module 7 - Organic Chemistry

-Module 4 - Drivers of Reactions Module 8 - Applying Chemical Ideas
+Module 8 - Applying Chemical Ideas

 Students are provided with 15 hours of course time for depth studies in both Year 11 and Year 12.
 During this time students may undertake an investigation/activity that allows for the further development of one or more scientific concepts.